Blog Layout

 Spend time inside Canada

-Once you officially obtain Permanent Resident status in Canada , you will need to live in Canada for at least 2 years out of every 5 year period.
-The 2 years need not be consecutive, meaning you could live one day in Canada and the next day somewhere else on a regular basis and you would still meet the residency requirement.
-The 5-year period of time is a rolling calculation, which means that every day starts a new 5-year look back period.
+Residency requirements must be met to retain your PR status.
+You must live in Canada for at least 2 years out of each 5-year period.
+The 2 years do not need to be consecutive, meaning you could live one day in Canada and the next day somewhere else on a regular basis and you would still meet the residency requirement.

 Keep a record of your travels outside of Canada